The Price Is Right: 1986–1996

+2003–08: $1,000,000 Spectacular

-The success of the primetime series, which aired mostly in the summer, along with the vogue of big-money game shows, led to CBS launching another primetime series in 2003, titled The Price Is Right $1,000,000 Spectacular.
+The success of the primetime series, which aired mostly in the summer, along with the vogue of big-money game shows, led to CBS launching another primetime series in 2003 that ran until 2008, titled The Price Is Right $1,000,000 Spectacular.
 The 2007–08 Writers Guild of America strike and original success in the Nielsen ratings led CBS to commission ten more episodes of the primetime series.
 This series introduced set changes as the show was broadcast in high definition television for the first time and the set used for these episodes (except for the black floor) was moved to the daytime show in 2008.
 On the primetime series, larger and more expensive prizes were generally offered than on the daytime show.
 The Showcase frequently offered multiple or very expensive cars.
 In the first sixteen $1,000,000 Spectaculars, all hosted by Barker, the payoff for landing on the $1.00 during a bonus spin in the Showcase Showdown was increased to $1 million.

 The rules for the $1 million bonus spin were later revised to offer the winner of the Showcase a spin if no other contestant had received a bonus spin in either Showcase Showdown.
 If both contestants overbid, an audience member was chosen at random to spin the wheel.
-This rule was again changed so that in the event of a double overbid, the contestant who overbid by the lower amount received the bonus spin for a chance at $1 million.
+This rule was again changed so that in the event of a double overbid, the contestant who overbid by the least received the bonus spin for a chance at $1 million.

 The million-dollar spin was eliminated in 2008, and instead, contestants were given two ways to win the top prize.
 One pricing game per episode was selected as a "million-dollar game", with a secondary objective needing to be met in order for the contestant to win the money.
 Contestants were also awarded the million-dollar bonus if they managed to win both Showcases, and the range the players had to come within was initially increased to $1,000, then reduced to $500.
-This format lasted one season (2008), which was made as replacement programming.
+This format lasted one season (2008), which was made as replacement programming for the 2007-08 Writers Guild of America strike.